Activism / October 7, 2024

 So I can eat.

 And yet, even now, Israel is far from done.
 On Day 355, it escalated its campaign with a terrorist attack in Lebanon that turned humans into walking bombs.
 It continued by indiscriminately bombing residential neighborhoods using the same racist “human shield” trope that should have been buried beneath the 26 million tons of rubble and debris that was once Gaza’s civilian infrastructure.
-Following Iran’s missile strikes on Israel on Day 359, the risk of a regional and, potentially, a global war hovers in the shrinking distance.
+Following Iran’s missile strikes on Israel on Day 359, the risk of a regional and potentially a global war hovers in the shrinking distance.

 Today, Day 367, it is almost impossible not to despair.
 “Catastrophe is not in the future, the Nakba is not the past,” historian Sherene Seikaly tells us.
 We are not on the precipice of apocalypse; we have been building life in its folds.

-In Octavia Butler’s treatise on building the world anew, she reminds us, “All that you touch, you change.
+In her treatise on building the world anew, Octavia Butler reminds us, “All that you touch, you change.
 All that you change, changes you.”

-We have made change—and we are also forever changed: Our eyes wide open, primed to distrust media, social and political authorities bullying us into become walking zombies obsessed with pop culture distractions, wide open to the fact imperialism shapes the minute details of our daily lives, to the fact that Zionism is racism and that a free Palestine has the potential to set us all free.
+We are also forever changed: Our eyes wide open, primed to distrust media, social, and political authorities bullying us into becoming walking zombies obsessed with pop culture distractions, wide open to the fact that imperialism shapes the minute details of our daily lives, to the fact that Zionism is racism and that a free Palestine has the potential to set us all free.

 We must recognize our despair, and name it, to prevent its bottomless darkness from transforming our activist spaces into toxic places of harm.
-We must remember that surrender is not an option and that history is more than an epoch.
-We must turn to Palestinians for our greatest guidance and inspiration—they, who after 76 years, have been pummeled more than once, and who every time have risen like a phoenix to reconstitute themselves and continue forging a future with the fire of the most difficult sacrifice and the surety of collective victory.
+We must remember that surrender is not an option, and that history is more than even an epoch.
+We must turn to Palestinians for our greatest guidance and inspiration—they, who over 76 years, have been pummeled more than once, and who every time have risen like a phoenix to reconstitute themselves and continue forging a future with the fire of the most difficult sacrifice and the surety of collective victory.
 A genocide has threatened to erase Palestine, but it has ensured that Palestine now lives in each one of us, immortal.
 Nothing, and none of us, will be the same again.

-The Editors of The Nation
+The Nation

 Noura Erakat